The Mayo Clinic Diet: A weight-loss program for life

 The Mayo Clinic Diet provides practical and realistic ideas for including more physical activity and exercise throughout your day — as well as finding a plan that works for you.

-The diet recommends getting at least 30 minutes of physical activity every day and even more exercise for further health benefits and weight loss.
-The diet also emphasizes moving more throughout the day, such as taking the stairs instead of an elevator.
+The program recommends getting at least 30 minutes of physical activity every day and even more exercise for further health benefits and weight loss.
+It provides an exercise plan with easy-to-follow walking and resistance exercises that will help maximize fat loss and boost mental well-being.
+It also emphasizes moving more throughout the day, such as taking the stairs instead of an elevator.

 If you've been inactive or you have a medical condition, talk to your doctor or health care provider before starting a new physical activity program.
 Most people can begin with five- or 10-minute activity sessions and increase the time gradually.

 What's a typical daily menu?